CharlieWoodhouse/Land_of_Despair/README.md

 ### Map
-I went with a basic cave map, that will allow sprites to easly stand out to the player:
+I went with a basic cave map, that will allow sprites to stand out to the player:

 ![Map](https://github.com/CharlieWoodhouse/Land_of_Despair/assets/147112008/ac2f38b0-ddc2-4e28-9ed5-f6434810b289)